valentynkt/BackendGarden/content/notes/Domain Name System.md

 ![[H9PGiVvOX8.png]]
 ## Overview

 The Domain Name System (DNS) is a hierarchical and decentralized naming system used to resolve human-readable domain names (like www.example.com) into machine-readable [[Internet Protocol]] addresses (like 192.0.2.1), which are necessary for locating and identifying computer services and devices with the underlying network protocols.
-It functions as the "phone book" of the Internet, allowing users to access information online through domain names rather than [[Internet Protocol|IP]] addresses.
+It functions as the "phone book" of the [[Web|Internet]], allowing users to access information online through domain names rather than [[Internet Protocol|IP]] addresses.

 > [!important]- Key Features of DNS
 > DNS provides a vital service on the Internet, and its operation hinges on several key features: